-Except as provided in Article III 60 4:
+Except as provided in Article III (c) 4:

-- 1. No antistized property eschemed or received into the custody of a party state, prior to February 1, 1965, purmunt to its laws shall be subject to the subject claim of any other party state, and the esactment of this compact shall constitute a waiver by the esacting state of any such claim. - I. No unclaimed property escheated or received has the custody of a party state on or after February 1, 1965 shall be subject to the subsequent claim of any other party state, and the enactment of this compact shall constitute a waiver by the enacting state of any such claim: provided that such taking was consistent with the provisions of this compact.
+1. No unclaimed property escheated or received into the custody of a party state, prior to February 1, 1965, pursuant to its laws shall be subject to the subsequent claim of any other party state, and the enactment of this compact shall constitute a waiver by the enacting state of any such claim.

+2. No unclaimed property escheated or received into the custody of a party state on or after February 1, 1965 shall be subject to the subsequent claim of any other party state, and the enactment of this compact shall constitute a waiver by the enacting state of any such claim: provided that such taking was consistent with the provisions of this compact.